-You will need to apply for approval to undertake planning and development activities in a state development area (SDA).
+You will need this approval to undertake planning and development activities in a state development area (SDA).
 SDAs are clearly defined areas of land established by the Coordinator-General.
-You will be required to comply with your SDA's development scheme when undertaking any activity.
+You will need to comply with your SDA's development scheme when undertaking any activity.

 SDAs typically take the form of one of the following: